 Funding has been awarded by Society for the Study of Addiction for a knowledge exchange project to explore the ‘Youth in Iceland Model (YiIM)’ in Scotland.
-The YiIM model was developed in Iceland in the 1990s and is a community-based approach which aims to prevent young people’s substance use through reducing risk factors and increasing protective factors.
+The YiIM model (now Planet Youth) was developed in Iceland in the 1990s and is a community-based approach which aims to prevent young people’s substance use through reducing risk factors and increasing protective factors.
 Key components are parents, organised extracurricular/recreational activities, schools, and the central involvement of young people.
 Schools are encouraged to strengthen supportive networks between themselves, parents, and other community organisations.
-The YiIM has resulted in significant reductions in young people’s substance use over the last 20 years.
+The approach has resulted in significant reductions in young people’s substance use over the last 20 years.
 Planet Youth has been adapted in more than 30 countries worldwide.

 This project aims to specifically explore whether the YiIM is applicable to a Scottish context/city by bringing together a diverse group of people in Dundee.
-Several small group meetings over the course of 9 months will explore the evidence to determine if the YiIM could be developed for/implemented in Dundee.
+Several small group meetings are being held during 2020 to explore the evidence to determine if the YiIM could be developed for/implemented in Dundee.
 The group includes individuals NHS Tayside Public Health, Police Scotland, Dundee City Council Education, Leisure and Culture Dundee, Dundee Alcohol and Drug Partnership, a young person/comic artist and a family member.
 Project outputs included a broadcast quality video and comic book style briefings.